TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fluid/Syntax.rst

 Reserved variables in Fluid
 ---------------------------

-..  deprecated:: Fluid 2.15 / TYPO3 v12.4
+..  versionchanged:: Fluid 4.0 / TYPO3 v13.3
     Assigning variables of names `true`, `false` or `null` will throw an exception in Fluid v4.
-In preparation of this change, Fluid v2.15 logs a deprecation level error message if any of these variable names are used.

     See also :ref:`fluid-variables-reserved-migration`.

 The following variable names are reserved and may not be used: